LeonelHays/LeonelHays/README.md

 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I like rock, blues, jazz and metal music
 - ⚡ Extra Fun fact: I play guitar as a hobbie
+- 📌 Pinned projects: are my teams Bloomtech/Lambda build week projects, on these projects I contributed to both front and back end.